filippkos/DateFormatterConstructor/README.md

 # DateFormatterConstructor

-This is simple DateFormatter extension which allows you to create a date formatter with a specific date pattern in one line.
+This is simple DateFormatter extension which allows you to create a DateFormatter instance with a specific date pattern in one line.

 So instead of writing:
 ```swift